opentext-idol/idol-rich-media-tutorials/tutorials/appendix/Lua_tips.md

 LogTypeCSVs=lua
 ```

-> For any changes you make in `mediaserver.cfg` to take effect you must restart IDOL Media Server.
+> NOTE: For any changes you make in `mediaserver.cfg` to take effect you must restart IDOL Media Server.

 ## Accessing record data